 Step 1: Obtain Access Code for e-CAC

-You can apply for an access code on the Receita Federal do Brasil’s (RFB) website by following the link here.
+You can apply for an access code on the Receita Federal do Brasil’s (RFB) website by following the link here(link is external).

 You will need the following information to register for an access code:

 - The 10-digit receipt number for the previous year’s personal income tax return